aryanduntley/fractaledger/README.md

 - **Comprehensive API**: Integrate with your existing applications through a RESTful API
 - **Secure by Design**: No traditional database, all data stored on an internal blockchain

+## Prerequisites

+Before installing FractaLedger, ensure you have the following prerequisites:

+- **Node.js (v14 or later)** - Required to run the application
+- **npm (v6 or later)** - Required to install dependencies

+Depending on your connection type, you may also need:

+- **Hyperledger Fabric** - Required for the internal ledger functionality
+  - Docker and Docker Compose for running Fabric components
+  - Fabric binaries (fabric-ca-client, peer, orderer)
+  - Fabric SDK dependencies

+- **Cryptocurrency Full Nodes** (for fullNode connection type)
+  - Bitcoin Core for Bitcoin connections
+  - Litecoin Core for Litecoin connections
+  - Dogecoin Core for Dogecoin connections

+- **SPV Servers** (for spv connection type)
+  - Electrum servers or compatible SPV protocol servers

+- **API Keys** (for api connection type)
+  - BlockCypher API key
+  - Blockstream API access
+  - Other blockchain API service credentials

 ## Installation

 ```bash